-Cisco’s robust support for mobile platforms also allowed WWT to extend Webex and TelePresence capabilities to Android™ and iOS devices such as iPad® for a ubiquitous end user experience.
+Cisco’s robust support for mobile platforms also allowed WWT to extend Webex to Android and iOS devices for a ubiquitous end user experience.

 WWT leveraged its powerful Cisco Partnership to acquire, deploy and support the most advanced video conferencing equipment available today.
 “Cisco provides the only complete suite of collaboration products to deliver next-generation video and a simple meeting experience across the enterprise,” Cappel said.
 WWT and Cisco representatives and engineers were in lock-step during the install and testing of our Next-Gen Meetings solution.
 WWT and Cisco use Webex Teams and Webex Meetings to securely collaborate with each other and joint clients, which has cut travel costs, strengthened their longstanding partnership and enhanced communication with customers.